A Guide to Crowdfunding Your Student Loans

 If the price of higher education is giving you sticker shock, you’re not alone.

-The average cost for the 2018-19 academic year was nearly $10,000 for in-state residents at public colleges, and more than double that for out-of-state students.
-At private colleges, the average tuition and fees totaled a whopping $35,676!
+The average cost of tuition for 2023-24 was $26,027 for in-state residents at public colleges, and $27,091 for out-of-state students.
+At private colleges, the average tuition and fees totaled a whopping $38,768!

-What Is Crowdfunding to Pay Off Debt?
+What Is Crowdfunding

 Crowdfunding is the process of soliciting small contributions from multiple donors to meet a financial goal.
 Through online platforms like Kickstarter and GoFundMe, people have turned to crowdfunding to raise money for entrepreneurial ventures, medical crises, disaster victims, classroom supplies, and much more.

 You can solicit donations from friends, family, and even complete strangers.
-By splitting the contributions among a large quantity of people, crowdfunding is a way to meet a big goal while not having to rely on finding one major source of funding.
+By splitting the contributions among a large quantity of people, crowdfunding is a way to meet a big financial goal while not having to rely on finding one major source of funding.

 Is Crowdfunding for Repaying Student Loans a Good Idea?

-Similar to a wedding registry, a crowdfunding site also makes it much less awkward to ask people in your life for help, compared to just asking for money outright.
+Similar to a wedding registry, a crowdfunding site also makes it less awkward to ask people in your life for help, compared to just asking for money outright.
 You probably have lots of loved ones who would like to help you but don’t have an easy way to do it.

 Another perk is that obtaining a lump sum and putting it toward your loan principal can greatly reduce the interest that accumulates and the amount you owe over the life of the loan.
-Finally, crowdfunding often works!
+Finally, crowdfunding often works.
 There are many examples of successful campaigns out there to inspire you.

 There are some downsides to consider.
 One is that a crowdfunding effort is likely to get you a chunk of money once, rather than a regular stream of funding.

 Another con is that depending on the size of the donation, you may need to pay taxes on the money, so you wouldn’t get to keep the entire amount you raise.
-Finally, even though a specialized site makes it easier, it may still feel uncomfortable to ask people you know for money, especially if they are facing their own debts and financial challenges.
+Finally, even though a specialized crowdfunding site makes it easier, it may still feel uncomfortable to ask people you know for money, especially if they are facing their own debts and financial challenges.

-Review the terms carefully to figure out whether the platform keeps a percentage of funds donated, what processing fees are charged, whether it allows employers or the general public to contribute, and whether the money goes to your lender directly or comes to you in the form of cash.
+Pick a crowdfunding platform: First, you need to pick a crowdfunding site to use.
+Review the terms carefully so you understand how the process works.
+You’ll want to see if the platform keeps a percentage of funds donated, what processing fees are charged, whether it allows employers or the general public to contribute, and whether the money goes to your lender directly or comes to you in the form of cash.

-Telling your personal story.
-People may be more likely to support you if they understand the impact they can have on your life.
+Telling your personal story: People may be more likely to support you if they understand the impact they can have on your life.
 Telling your unique story can help make their gift about more than just debt.
 You could describe your past accomplishments and future goals, as well as how the support will help you achieve them.
 Try putting up photos and a video to help people connect with your goals emotionally.

 Thinking About Student Loan Refinancing